When things finally start going right,

 “That’s a good plan.
 That’s what I’m going to do.
 Do you have any plans for tomorrow?”

 “Nope.
 How about you?”

 “Yeah.
 Diablo Valley College is having an open house for high school kids.
 Have you ever been there?”

 “No. What are they doing in this open house?”

-“They are showing the various departments and the equipment they have, and instructors will be there talking about the programs and courses they offer and how they can be transferred to the University of California and California State University systems.
+“They are showing the various departments and the equipment they have, and instructors will be there talking about the programs and courses they offer and how they can be transferred to the University of California and the California State University system.
 They will have people there talking about scholarships and grants.
 Sounds interesting.”

 “Better than sitting around watching TV all day.
 What time is this open house?”

 “Eleven a.m. to four p.m.
 The cafeteria and the restaurant will both be open when we get hungry.”